data-tsunami/ansible-hadoop-cluster/README.md

-Requires a working http proxy (like Squid) to speedup installs, and a exported NFS, to centralize Hadoops logs, and some binaries downloables from an HTTP server (JDK, Hadoop).
+Requires a working http proxy (like Squid) to speedup installs, and a exported NFS, to centralize Hadoops logs, and some binaries downloables from an HTTP server (JDK RPMs and Hadoop .tgz).

+The customizations are loaded from local.yml (see local.yml.example)

 ## Already done